matsaleh13/fig/README.md

  1. Develop on Windows and Linux in parallel (i.e. containers/WSL)
  1. TDD.
  1. Git, but not GitHub (private repo to start).
- 1. Build with clang on all platforms.
+ 1. Builds on all platforms.
- 1. Use 3rd party libs for basic functionality.
+ 1. Use 3rd party libs as needed for basic functionality.
- 1. See Boost project for structure ideas.
- 1. Avoid exceptions to support use in games and embedded applications that don't use them.
+ 1. Support use by exception-free applications to facilitate use in games and embedded applications that don't use them.

 ## 3rd Party Libs to consider